-The White Sox trade shortstop Luis Aparicio and outfielder Al Smith to the Orioles for pitcher Hoyt Wilhelm along with outfielder Dave Nicholson and two other players.
-During his six season in the Windy City, the right-handed knuckleballer will post a 41-33 record along with 98 saves while compiling a minuscule ERA of 1.92.
+The White Sox trade shortstop Luis Aparicio and outfielder Al Smith to the Orioles for knuckleballer Hoyt Wilhelm, who during his six seasons in the Windy City will post a 41-33 record along with 98 saves while compiling a minuscule ERA of 1.92.
+Baltimore also obtains outfielder Dave Nicholson, former Rookie of the Year Ron Hansen, and Pete Ward in the deal.

-After seeing his upstart team win the World Series last season, Mets general manager Johnny Murphy dies of a heat attack.
-Murphy was a top relief pitcher for the Yankees in the 1930's and early 40's.
+After seeing his upstart team win the World Series three months ago, Mets general manager Johnny Murphy dies after suffering a massive heart attack.
+The 61 year-old baseball executive, who was a talented reliever for the Yankees in the 1930's and early 40's, will be succeeded by Bob Scheffing, the team's special assignment scout.

 WTCG-TV owner Ted Turner obtains 100% of the Atlanta Braves for $12 million.
 'Captain Ted' purchases the club to provide sport programming for his local channel 17, but when the FCC permits the station to use a satellite late in 1976 to broadcast shows on cable networks, the franchise, now available to be viewed by millions of subscribers, will become known as America's Team.